isaacnmm/pestpolicy-hugo2XX/content/posts/paint-colors-to-brighten-a-dark-room/index.md

 ###  2. Light Gray

 If you prefer a neutral shade but want to avoid the starkness of white, light gray is an excellent option.
-Its a versatile [color](https://pestpolicy.com/what-color-paint-goes-with-beige-tile/) that reflects light and creates a soft, modern look.
+Its a versatile [color](https://pestpolicy.com/what-color-paint-goes-with-beige-tile/)that reflects light and creates a soft, modern look.
 Pair light gray with pops of color in the furniture or decor for added vibrancy.
 For a warmer look, choose a gray with hints of beige or taupe.

 ###  3. Soft Pastels